SanabriaRusso/freeopcua-examples/README.md

 # freeopcua-examples
-Some custom examples on how to use the freeopcua library for Python
+Some custom examples on how to use the freeopcua library for Python.

+L